Paraná River: Uses

 Together with its tributaries, the Rio Paraná forms a massive drainage basin that encompasses much of the southcentral part of South America, essentially including all of Paraguay, much of southern Brazil, northern Argentina, and the southeastern part of Bolivia.
 If the Uruguay River is counted as a tributary to the Paraná, this watershed extends to cover most of Uruguay as well.
 The volume of water flowing into the Atlantic Ocean through the Río de la Plata roughly equals the volume at the Mississippi River delta.
 This watershed contains a number of large cities, including São Paulo, Buenos Aires, Rosario, Asunción, Brasília, and La Plata.

 The Paraná and its tributaries provide a source of income and of daily sustenance for fishermen who live along its banks.
 Some of the species of fish (such as the surubí and the sábalo) are commercially important, and they are exploited for heavy internal consumption or for export.
 The Parana River delta ranks as one of the world's greatest bird-watching destinations.

-Much of the length of the Paraná is navigable, and the river serves as an important waterway linking inland cities in Argentina and Paraguay with the ocean, providing deepwater ports in some of these cities.
+Much of the length of the Paraná is navigable, as part of the Paraná-Paraguay Waterway and the Tietê-Paraná Waterway.
+The river serves as an important waterway linking inland cities in Argentina and Paraguay with the ocean, providing deepwater ports in some of these cities.
 The construction of enormous hydroelectric dams along the river's length has blocked its use as a shipping corridor to cities further upstream, but the economic impact of those dams offsets this.
 The Yacyretá Dam and the Itaipu Dam on the Paraguay border have made the small, largely undeveloped nation of Paraguay the world's largest exporter of hydroelectric power.

 Due to its use for oceangoing ships, measurements of the water tables extend back to 1904.
 The data correlates with the Sun's solar cycle.